History of West Chester, Pennsylvania: 20th century

 The Sharples Separator Works began experiencing troubles in the 1920s.
 Philip M. Sharples resigned in 1925 after a large layoff of workers.
 His son Philip T. Sharples succeeded him as head of the company, and in 1926 shut down production of milk machines.
-The company managed to survive through building refrigerators and electric generators.
+The company managed to survive by building refrigerators and electric generators.
 With the 1929 stock market crash, the Sharples Separator Works was forced to call in loans from debtors.
 Vice President Fred Wood urged the federal government to raise tariffs on European products in December 1929.
-Due to effects of the Great Depression, the firm went out of business on March 29, 1933.
+Due to the effects of the Great Depression, the firm went out of business on March 29, 1933.
 The Sharples-owned Farmers and Mechanics Building, which cost over $100,000 to construct, was sold to the Daily Local News for $30,000.
 Wood and Anne Fitzpatrick formed the United Dairy Equipment Company out of the remains of the separator works.

 During World War II, West Chester was the center of penicillin production.
 West Chester-born chemist G. Raymond Rettew became locally famous in the 1930s through breeding mushroom spawn.
 After the Pearl Harbor attacks, Rettew turned his attention toward penicillin as an antibiotic and built a laboratory in a converted auto garage in West Chester.
 Prior to his work, penicillin was mainly seen as a laboratory curiosity.
 In a partnership with Wyeth Pharmaceuticals, Rettew constructed a new building with refrigerators and a 100-gallon tank to aid mass production.
 Rettew delivered his first batch to the government in June 1943, and over 90 percent was delivered to the military.
 In November 1943, Rettew was producing 32,000 cultures every day.
 Throughout the war, Rettew's laboratory produced more penicillin than anywhere else in the world and saved an estimated 100,000 American lives.
 On May 7, 1944, a military plane crashed at Oaklands Cemetery outside West Chester, killing seven.

 West Chester elementary schools were desegregated in 1948, thanks to the efforts of Charles and Unise Porter, the parents of African-American first-grader Gregory Porter.

 The West Chester Normal School became West Chester State Teachers College in 1926.
 It again changed its name to West Chester State College in 1960.
 Amid widespread unrest in the wake of the Vietnam War, a female student set herself on fire in November 1965.
 Before she died, she stated that it was for personal reasons and was not a protest of the war.
 In 1983, the institution became West Chester University of Pennsylvania.